 The simulated inputs are for testing the meter to verify that the programming is correct.
+They are also used to enter nominal operating temperature and pressure for the V only model.
 Simulated vortex frequency allows you to enter any value for the sensor input in Hz.
 The meter will calculate a flow rate based on the corresponding value and update all analog outputs (the totalizer display and output is not affected by a simulated frequency).
 The simulated pressure and temperature settings work the same way.
 The meter will output these new values and will use them to calculate a new density for mass flow measurement.
 Note: when your diagnostic work is complete, make sure to return the values to zero to allow the electronics to use the actual transducer values.
+For the V only model keep the temperature and pressure at nominal operating conditions.

 If the meter display indicates a temperature or pressure fault, a substitute value can be entered to allow flow calculations to continue at a fixed value until the source of the fault is identified and corrected.
-Use only the units listed above for simulated values.
-If different units are displayed, the value must be converted into the units listed above, and the displayed value will be automatically converted into the display units.
+The units of measure of the displayed values are the same as the units configured for the flow meter.